sejori/super_cereal/README.md

 The Al-Gore-ithm does a depth-first-search, leaving unique IDs on non-primitive values.
 It then serializes and stores objects by ID, replacing all refs with the corresponding ID to "unlink" the structure so it never gets stuck in a circular reference loop.

-First instantiate a `Store`, then make your classes extend `Model` and call `super(store, arguments)` in your constuctors.
-This allows the store to hold onto constructor clones that reinstantiate your classes before using `Object.assign` to apply the deserialized values.
+First instantiate a `Store`, then make your classes extend `Model` and call `super(store, arguments)` in their constuctors.
+This allows the store to hold onto constructor clones that reinstantiate the classes before using `Object.assign` to apply deserialized values.

 ## But why?

 I don't want to use complex databases.
 I just want to serialize my data and then store it.
 No matter how complex the structure or whether in the browser on the server.

-The goal was to require minimal additional code beyond regular looking JS/TS and I think this fits the bill nicely, just extend from `Model` and call `super(store, arguments)` in your constructors.
+The goal was to require minimal additional code beyond regular looking JS/TS and I think this fits the bill nicely, just extend from `Model` and call `super(store, arguments)` in constructors.
 The only slight caveat is that you have use `store.load(id) as ClassName` to keep accurate TS syntax highlighting (there is currently no way for TS to infer this and generic types don't work with recursion).